OpenCircuits/OpenCircuits/docs/Guides/Imports.md

 # Order of imports #
-When importing code from other files make sure the imports maintain this order
+When importing code from other files make sure the imports maintain the following order

 ## EXTERNAL LIBRARIES: ##
         react